 Now move on "P2" then press wheel to enter into calibration mode.
 For a correct system calibration use a Photometer or a DPD device to read chlorine on system.
 Enter value using the wheel then move cursor on "OK".
 Now press the wheel.

-To end procedure move cursor on "OK" and press wheel to proceed to "Save" request screen.
-Move wheel on "YES" to save or "NO" to discard changes.
 If an error occurred during calibration procedure then the instrument will show an error message and will ask to proceed to a new calibration, cancel current operation or restore default settings.